65 Broadway: Base

 The facade at the base is mostly made of granite.
 On the Broadway facade to the east, the base consists of the first through third stories.
 There are three double-height arched windows set within a colonnade with Corinthian columns.
 This was to give the building a "bank front effect".
 The first floor is at the same elevation as Broadway.
 At the first floor, the main entrance consisted of a double door, with two single doors, within the center bay; this was later changed to a pair of double doors in the northern bay.
 There was another set of double doors in the southern bay, which led to the retail space.
 The entablature, located above the second floor, contains an inscription that initially said "American Express Company" but was later changed to "J.J.
 Kenny Co., Inc.".
 The third floor, the highest floor of the base, contains rectangular windows and is designed to provide a "transition" between the lowest floors and the rest of the building.

 At the western facade, on Trinity Place, the basement is at the same level as the street, and the base consists of the basement, first, and second stories.
 At the basement level, the center and southern bays contain loading docks.
 The northern bay contains both a loading dock and three doors that lead to the building's interior.
 Above it, the first and second stories contain large windows separated into smaller panels, forming patterns similar to a grid.
 The windows are separated by brick pilasters.

 Upper stories

 The "tower" of the building consists mostly of terracotta and brick.
 It is 15 stories high along Broadway and 16 stories high on Trinity Place; the highest story in the tower section is the 18th floor.
 The center portion is significantly recessed, while the outer sections rise straight up from the base, creating an H-shaped layout for these floors.

 The top of the facade is composed of terracotta and lacks most neoclassical ornament.
 The 20th and 21st floors form a two-story high colonnade.
 Arched "bridges" on the 20th and 21st floors connect the wings of the "H", forming an "8"-shaped layout.
-A large eagle, the insignia of American Express, is located at the center of each of these two "bridges".
+A large eagle—the insignia of the American Bureau of Shipping, the building's owner from 1977 through 1986—is located at the center of each of these two "bridges".
 Under the "bridges" are coffered arches.